postsharp/Metalama.Documentation/content/conceptual/aspects/advising/introducing-members.md

 ## Referencing introduced members from source code

 If you want the _source_ code (not your aspect code) to reference declarations introduced by your aspect, the _user_ of your aspect needs to make the target types `partial`.
 Without this keyword, the introduced declarations will not be visible at design time in syntax completion, and the IDE will report errors.
-Note that the _compiler_ will not complain because Metalama replaces the compiler, but the IDE will because it does not know about Metalama, and here Metalama, and therefore your aspect, has to follow the rules of the C# compiler.
+Note that the _compiler_ will not complain because Metalama replaces the compiler, but the IDE will because it does not know about Metalama, and therefore your aspect has to follow the rules of the C# compiler.
 However inconvenient it may be, there is nothing you as an aspect author, or us as the authors of Metalama, can do.

 If the user does not add the `partial` keyword, Metalama will report a warning and offer a code fix.

 > [!NOTE]
 > In __test projects__ built using `Metalama.Testing.AspectTesting`, the Metalama compiler is _not_ activated.
 Therefore, the source code of test projects cannot reference introduced declarations.
 Since the present documentation relies on `Metalama.Testing.AspectTesting` for all examples, we cannot include an example here.